What The Heck Is Colcannon?

 Irish Mashed Potatoes

-2 lbs russet potatoes (roughly 4 large potatoes), scrubbed, peeled, and cut into chunks
+- 2 pounds Russet potatoes (roughly 4 large potatoes), scrubbed, peeled, and cut into chunks

-3 cups lightly-packed chopped green curly kale, cabbage, or other leafy green
+- 3 cups lightly-packed chopped green curly kale, cabbage, collards, or other leafy green